-In August 2016, the FASB issued ASU No. 2016-15 "Statement of Cash Flows (Topic 230) - a Consensus of the FASB's Emerging Issues Task Force" which provides guidance intended to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
-ASU 2016-15 is effective for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years.
-We are currently evaluating the impact of this guidance on our consolidated financial position, results of operations and cash flows.
+In August 2016, the FASB issued ASU No. 2016-15 "Statement of Cash Flows (Topic 230), Classification of Certain Cash Receipts and Cash Payments" which provides guidance intended to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
+We adopted ASU 2016-15 effective January 1, 2018.
+The adoption did not have any impact on our consolidated financial position, results of operations and cash flows.